The 14 Best Aero Helmets for Road Cycling (Save Precious Watts) [2023]

 You can also pair it with the Strava app to track your activities via GPS.
 Another cool feature of this helmet is the magnetic buckle, making fastening easy with one hand.

 There is no doubt about Evade II’s popularity.
 It remains to be seen if Evade 3 will be as popular.
-The following World Tour pro cycling teams used this helmet in 2021, 2022, and 2023 seasons.
+The following World Tour pro cycling teams used this helmet in the 2021, 2022, and 2023 seasons.

 • Bora–Hansgrohe